Diseases & Conditions

 Other tests that may help your doctor rule out other causes of stiffness and pain include:

 X-rays.
-Dense structures, such as bone, show up clearly on x-rays.
-X-rays may show other problems in your shoulder, such as arthritis.
+Dense structures, such as bone, show up clearly on X-rays.
+In addition, X-rays may show other problems in your shoulder, such as arthritis.

 Magnetic resonance imaging (MRI) and ultrasound.
-These studies can create better images of soft tissues.
-They are not required to diagnose frozen shoulder, however, they may help to identify other problems in your shoulder, such as a torn rotator cuff.
+These imaging tests can create better images of soft tissues than X-rays.
+They are not required to diagnose frozen shoulder; however, they may help to identify other soft tissue injuries in your shoulder, such as a rotator cuff tear.

 Most people with frozen shoulder improve with relatively simple treatments to control pain and restore motion.

-Non-steroidal anti-inflammatory medicines.
-Drugs like aspirin and ibuprofen reduce pain and swelling.
+Non-steroidal anti-inflammatory drugs (NSAIDs).
+Anti-inflammatory medications like aspirin and ibuprofen reduce pain and swelling.

 Steroid injections.
 Cortisone is a powerful anti-inflammatory medicine that is injected directly into your shoulder joint.

 Hydrodilatation.
 If your symptoms are not relieved by other nonsurgical methods, your doctor may recommend hydrodilatation.
 This procedure involves gently injecting a large volume of sterile fluid into the shoulder joint to expand and stretch the shoulder joint capsule.
-Hydrodilatation is conducted by a radiologist who uses imaging to guide the placement of fluid.
+Hydrodilatation can be performed by a radiologist, sports medicine physician, or orthopaedic surgeon using imaging to guide the placement of fluid.

 - External rotation — passive stretch.
-Stand in a doorway and bend your affected arm's elbow to 90 degrees to reach the doorjamb.
+Stand in a doorway and bend your affected arm's elbow to 90° to reach the doorjamb.
 Keep your hand in place and rotate your body as shown in the illustration.
 Hold for 30 seconds.
 Relax and repeat.

 - Forward flexion — supine position.
 Lie on your back with your legs straight.
 Use your unaffected arm to lift your affected arm overhead until you feel a gentle stretch.
 Hold for 15 seconds and slowly lower to start position.
 Relax and repeat.